If length equals impact, how many pages should a resume be?

 Before you start worrying about what to do with older experiences, you have to get the current ones written up.
 Avoid using your resume to gab about everything you've ever done.
 The only thing a prospective employer is going to care about is how the achievements you had at previous jobs will help you be a success in the position they have open.

-In the spirit of being concise, limit the description you provide of each position you list to between 3 and 5 bullet points.
-You can use 7 bullet points to describe your achievements – but that should be the exception, not the rule.
+In the spirit of being concise, limit the description you provide of each position you list to between three and five bullet points.
+You can use several bullet points to describe your achievements – but that should be the exception, not the rule.

 Experiment with different format techniques to meet the appropriate resume length